 - If no citation was issued, your Kentucky car accident attorney may be able to show that the driver was not driving safely according to road conditions and other traffic in the area.

 - Photos taken at the scene of the accident will show the position of the cars as well as any unsafe conditions, such as a bush blocking a street sign or line of sight.

 - In a rear-end car accidents, the rear driver is generally presumed negligent unless there were extenuating circumstances such as being stopped at a green light for no reason, switching lanes abruptly and then slowing down, or a stationary lead car is rear-ended by another stationary car due to being hit by a third car.

 - In the case of an accident at an intersection, who was turning left and who had the right-of-way are prevailing factors in determining fault.

 - Video surveillance tapes that might exist at the accident site that were in use by law enforcement or local businesses.

 Even if you were involved in a minor fender bender, it is still within your best interest to consult an attorney.
 An experienced Kentucky car accident attorney will know how to assess your claim and determine the best course of action.
-If you injured in a car accident that you believe was the fault of another driver, contact an experienced Kentucky car accident attorney at Edwards & Kautz.
+If you injured in a car accident that you believe was the fault of another driver, contact an experienced Kentucky car accident attorney at Edwards & Kautz Law Firm.
 Call us at 866-795-5087 to schedule a free legal consultation.